6 min read

 The Inverse Relationship Between Reach and Frequency

-Maximizing both your reach and frequency throughout a marketing campaign can seem like an excellent way to secure new customers and drive more purchases.
+Maximizing both your reach and frequency throughout a marketing campaign can seem like an excellent way to secure marketing qualified leads and drive more purchases.
 But when you have a finite budget, you can’t increase both factors.

 Reach vs. Frequency: Which Is More Important?